Audio-WestlakeU/NBSS/README.md

 ```

 ## Train & Test
-**Train** Narrow-band Conformer (NBC) on the 0-th GPU with config file `configs/NBC-fit.yaml` (replace the rir & clean speech dir before training, and NB-BLSTM `configs/NB-BLSTM-fit.yaml` is trained and test in the same way but mind to change the valid batch size). **The valid batch size = num of gpus used * batch_size for dataloader * accumulate_grad_batches.** In the following case, we have a valid batch size of 16= 1* 2 * 8.
+**Train** Narrow-band Conformer (NBC) on the 0-th GPU with config file `configs/NBC-fit.yaml` (replace the rir & clean speech dir before training, and NB-BLSTM `configs/NB-BLSTM-fit.yaml` can be trained and tested in the same way but mind to change the valid batch size). **The valid batch size = num of gpus used * batch_size for dataloader * accumulate_grad_batches.** In the following case, we have a valid batch size of 16= 1* 2 * 8.
 ```
 python NBSSCLI.py fit --config=configs/NBC-fit.yaml --data.batch_size=[2,2] --trainer.accumulate_grad_batches=8 --trainer.gpus=0,
 ```